Spiders

 Habitat

-spider-webSpiders have been located on all continents except Antarctica.
+spider-webSpiders have been located on all Continents except Antarctica.
 They can sustain nearly all habitats except air and sea.
 However, there is evidence that suggests that they can live in the wetlands.

 They dwell from deserts having harsh environmental conditions to tropic regions, and even in the cold regions.
-Some may live around lakes and ponds.
+Some may live around Lakes and ponds.

 Food availability is one of the factors that affect the choice of habitats for the spiders.
 They build different types of webs each with their own tricks to catch their prey and as a home for themselves.